• Home

 They all lose heart; they come trembling from their strongholds

-(NIV).*
+(NIV). *

 Reflection

 Why do you enjoy sports?
 Why do you take pride in seeing your home team win?
-The answer is really quite simple: Inside you beats the heart of a warrior.
-I can deny that I have a warrior spirit, but in reality there’s a competitive, fighting spirit written into my DNA.
+The answer is quite simple: Inside you beats the heart of a warrior.
+I can deny I have a warrior spirit, but there’s a competitive, fighting spirit written into my DNA.
 It’s in your DNA too.
 In fact, that warrior spirit is essential to your success and survival.

 David had an abundant supply of testosterone fueled warrior spirit, and in the psalm portion above, we see it on full display.
-David was a fighter and every competitive warrior signals his triumph.
+David was a fighter, and every competitive warrior signals his triumph.
 You do as well.
 This psalm was part of David’s victory celebration.
 For a scientific discussion of human response in moments of victory visit: Olympic victors‘ first reaction is dominance, not pride | TIME.com

 For me as a follower of Jesus the question is not, do I have a warrior spirit?
-The question is how will I direct that warrior’s heart into a path that is pleasing to my heavenly Father?
+The question is how will I direct my warrior’s heart into a path that is pleasing to my heavenly Father?

 Filled with the Holy Spirit, Jesus’ twelve disciples turned the world upside down.
 Their response to Satan’s attacks was not merely defensive.
-Through prayer and proclamation they took souls captive to the obedience of Christ.
+Through prayer and proclamation, they took souls captive to the obedience of Christ.
 The apostle Paul declares, “But thanks be to God, who always leads us as captives in Christ’s triumphal procession and uses us to spread the aroma of the knowledge of him everywhere (2 Corinthians 2:14).
 Paul was a triumphant warrior in the spiritual realm.
 David was triumphant in the natural realm.
 What about you?

 Response: Heavenly Father, help me rise up as a spiritual warrior for you today.
 Help me to spread the aroma of the knowledge of Jesus everywhere.
-Through the power of Christ I know that I am more than a conqueror.
+Through the power of Christ, I know I am more than a conqueror.
 Amen.

 Your Turn: Are you personally gaining ground in the spiritual battle all around you?
+How do you measure your progress?

-Posted by davidkitz in Devotions, Psalm 18, Psalms
+Posted by davidkitz in Psalm 17, Psalms

 Tags